Iñigo Córdoba: Club career

+Athletic Bilbao

 Born in Bilbao, Biscay, Basque Country, Córdoba joined Athletic Bilbao's youth setup in 2009, aged 12.
 He made his debuts as a senior with the farm team in the 2014–15 campaign, in Tercera División.

 In summer 2015, Córdoba spent the whole pre-season with the reserves, newly promoted to Segunda División.
 On 12 September of that year he made his professional debut aged 18, coming on as a late substitute for Aitor Seguín in a 0–1 away loss against Real Valladolid; he started seven of his 21 appearances in the second tier, and remained with the B-team after their relegation at the end of the season.

 After a year as a regular starter in the third level, Córdoba signed a new contract until 2021, and was invited to train with the senior side in the 2017 pre-season.
 He made his first team – and La Liga – debut on 20 August, replacing Mikel Balenziaga in a 0–0 home draw against Getafe CF. He scored his first goal in a domestic league fixture away to Villarreal CF on 9 April 2018, the opener in a 3–1 victory for his team.
 Before the end of the season he signed an extension to his contract, including a buyout clause of upwards of €30 million, running until June 2022.

+Loans

 On 1 February 2021, Córdoba joined Deportivo Alavés on loan for the remainder of the 2020–21 season.
 On 31 August, he moved abroad for the first time in his career, after agreeing to a one-year loan deal with Dutch Eredivisie side Go Ahead Eagles.

+Fortuna Sittard

 Upon returning to Athletic, Córdoba terminated his contract with the club on 7 July 2022.
 On 22 July, he returned to the Netherlands and signed a two-year deal with Fortuna Sittard.
+He made his competitive debut for the club on the first matchday of the season, on 6 August 2022, replacing Doğan Erdoğan in the 66th minute of a 3–2 home loss to Ajax.
+On 22 October 2022, he scored his first goal for Fortuna, opening the score in a 1–1 league draw against Feyenoord.
+He scored a brace on 2 April 2023, helping his side to a 3–1 victory against Groningen.
+His contract was not extended at the end of the 2023–24 season, making him a free agent.

+Burgos

+On 27 July 2024, Córdoba signed a two-year contract with Burgos CF in the second division.